clarkgrubb/data-tools/doc/TOUR.md

     $ xlsx-to-csv --sheet=SHEET WORKBOOK.xlsx SHEET.csv

 By default dates are written in `%Y-%m-%dT%H:%M:%S` format.
 This can be change using the `--date-format` flag.
 See `man strftime` for instructions on how to specify a date format.

+The tool `xls-to-csv` is available for converting the older (pre 2007) Excel spreadsheet to CSV.
+It has the interface as `xlsx-to-csv`.

 <a name="hierarchical-fmt"/>
 # Hierarchical Formats